Obarun/66/doc/66-hpr.md

 ## Options

 - **-H, --help**: prints this help.

-- **-l, --live** *live*: changes the supervision directory of *service* to *live*.
-By default this will be `%%livedir%%`.
-The default can also be changed at compile time by passing the `-D livedir=live` option to `meson setup`.
-An existing absolute path is expected and should be within a writable and executable filesystem — likely a RAM filesystem — see [66 scandir](66-scandir.html).

 - **-b, --banner** *banner*: Text to display before executing the shutdown process.
 Defaults to: